Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-In Section 2 we give some notations.
-Then we present the randomized $r$-sets-Douglas-Rachford (RrDR) method and analyze its convergence properties in Section 3, and propose the RrDR with momentum (mRrDR) and show its accelerated linear convergence rate in Section 4.
-In Section 5, we perform some numerical experiments to show the effectiveness of the proposed method.
-Finally, we conclude the paper in Section 6.
-Proofs of all main results can be found in the ``Appendix''.
+In Section \ref{sec:rw} we will give a review of the related work.
+Section \ref{sec:rrdr} and Section \ref{sec:mrrdr} describe randomized $r$-sets-Douglas-Rachford method and its momentum variant, respectively.
+Section \ref{sec:ne} reports the mentioned numerical experiments and Section \ref{sec:conc} concludes the paper.
+Proofs of all main results are provided in the appendix.